nrweber/neovim_config/README.md

 # My Neovim configuration

-This is my personal setup for Neovim
+This is my personal setup for Neovim.
+I am slowly moving over my older Vim config into a lua config.

 # Based On